Guam Department of Education

 The Guam Department of Education (GDOE), formerly the Guam Public School System, is a school district that serves the United States territory of Guam.
 The school district can be thought of as analogous to the school districts of other cities and communities in the United States, but in some manners, it can also be thought of as analogous to the state education agencies of other states and territories.

 The district is headquartered at the GDOE Headquarters on 500 Mariner Avenue Barrigada, Guam.
 Its headquarters were formerly at the Manuel F. L. Guerrero Administration Building at 312 Espinall Avenue, Hagåtña.

 The Guam Department of Education is a single unified school district consisting of grades kindergarten through 12th grade, with 26 elementary schools, eight middle schools, six high schools and alternative school serve over 30,000 students.
 In 1998, the U.S. Department of Defense opened schools for children of American military personnel.
 DODEA schools had an attendance of 2,500 in 2000.

+Guam Board of Education

+The elected members of the Guam Board of Education is listed below.
+They are elected at-large in Guam general elections every two years with no term limits.
+The election is formally nonpartisan, with the party affiliations below reflecting known political history, candidate self-declaration, or state party support.
+They are listed in alphabetical order.